-The PMM models refinery production of the products shown in Table 11.1.
+The LFMM models refinery production of the products shown in Table 11.1.

 The costs of producing different formulations of gasoline and diesel fuel that are required by State and Federal regulations are determined within the linear programming (LP) representation of refineries by incorporating the specifications and demands for these fuels.
-The PMM assumes that the specifications for these fuels will remain the same as currently specified, with a few exceptions: sulfur content, which is phased down to reflect EPA regulations for all gasoline and diesel fuels; and benzene content, which was reduced in gasoline in 2011.
+The LFMM assumes that the specifications for these fuels will remain the same as currently specified.